lac-dcc/honey-potion/docs/Honey.md

 ## Boilerplates

-> **DEPENDENCIES**: Uses the /priv/c_boilerplates/runtime_functions.c to define runtime functions.
+> **DEPENDENCIES**: Uses the functions and structures defined in /priv/c_boilerplates/runtime_functions.bpf.c and runtime_structures.bpf.h.

 Adds and manages the boilerplate of C. Notably the #defines, structs, functions and other static parts that are always present in any target.

 ## Translator

-> **CHECK BEFORE**: Uses the /priv/c_boilerplates/runtime_functions.c for certain methods, for full understanding of it we recommend you familiarize yourself with it before reading the translator.
+> **CHECK BEFORE**: Uses the functions and structures defined in /priv/c_boilerplates/runtime_functions.bpf.c and runtime_structures.bpf.h.
+Recommended read if you wish to understand better how the translation is done.

-Translates the elixir code into C that uses methods defined in priv/c_boilerplates/runtime_functions, such as basic math operators.
+Translates the elixir code into C that uses methods defined in /priv/c_boilerplates/runtime_functions, such as basic math operators and structures defined in /priv/c_boilerplates/runtime_structures, such as a Generic datatype.

 ## Translated_code

 Defines a struct for keeping C code.

 ## Write

 Writes the output files and directories.
 Notably /src, /obj, /bin, a Makefile and the translated code into /src/code.c and code.bpf.c for the front-end and the back-end respectively.

 ## Compiler

+> **DEPENDENCIES**: Uses /priv/c_boilerplates/runtime_functions.bpf.c and runtime_structures.bpf.h in the makefile as dependencies to define runtime functions and structures.

 Compiles the files that were written in the last step using the Makefile.